 Property damage liability: $20,000 per accident

 Other coverages, such as uninsured motorist coverage, are optional but may be worth it due to the extra protections they provide.
-The good news is that Montana uses an insurance verification system to electronically confirm proof of insurance, reducing the number of uninsured drivers on the road.
+The good news is that Montana uses an insurance verification system to electronically confirm proof of insurance, reducing the number of uninsured drivers on the road (currently with the fifth lowest rate in the U.S. at 7.2%).

 Montana’s minimum auto insurance requirements provide the basic coverage you need and can help protect you against financial burdens following an accident.
 But it may be insufficient following a serious accident.